March 28, 2024/Women's Health

 • Heart attack.

-Other non-hormonal prescription medications
+Other nonhormonal prescription medications

 If you can’t (or don’t want to) go on hormone therapy, other medications may help.
-A variety of medications are FDA-approved for other reasons but have been found to help with hot flashes, too.
+A variety of medications is FDA-approved for other reasons but have been found to help with hot flashes, too.

-“Some antidepressants have been shown to be very beneficial and are our go-to’s for women who are, for example, breast cancer survivors,” Dr. Batur explains.
+“Some antidepressants have been shown to be very beneficial and are our go-to’s for women who are, for example, breast cancer survivors,” Dr. Batur notes.
 “These are women who sometimes have the worst symptoms but who can’t use hormonal options.”

 Other options include an anti-seizure medication called gabapentin and a bladder leakage medication called oxybutynin.